🔼The name Achaia: Summary

 🔼Etymology of the name Achaia

-The name Achaia comes from the Greek noun αχος (achos), meaning grief:
+The name Achaia comes from the Greek noun αχος (achos), meaning pain or grief:

 Note that Achaia was also an epithet of Demeter.
 She was known as Grief because of the dire fate of her daughter Persephone.